EU Licensed4.8/5

 Can semaglutide tablets be used for weight loss?

 Rybelsus is licensed only for type 2 diabetes, not for weight management.
-While it does cause some weight loss, the injectable form (Wegovy 2.
+It does cause some weight loss.
+But the injectable form (Wegovy 2.

-4 mg) is significantly more effective for this purpose and is the only semaglutide product licensed for obesity.
+4 mg) works much better for this, and it is the only semaglutide product licensed for obesity.

 Why do I have to take semaglutide tablets on an empty stomach?